wallarm/ingress-plus/README.md

 * [SSL Services](examples/ssl-services), which allows you to load balance HTTPS applications.
 * [Rewrites](examples/rewrites), which allows you to rewrite the URI of a request before sending it to the application.
 * [Session Persistence](examples/session-persistence) (NGINX Plus only), which guarantees that all the requests from the same client are always passed to the same backend container.

-Additionally, we provide a mechanism to customize the NGINX configuration.
-Refer to the [examples folder](examples) to find out how to [deploy](examples/complete-example) the Ingress controller and [customize](examples/customization) the NGINX configuration.
+* [Support for JWTs](examples/jwt) (NGINX Plus only), which allows NGINX Plus to authenticate requests by validating JSON Web Tokens (JWTs).

+Additional extensions as well as a mechanism to customize NGINX configuration are available.
+See [examples/customization](examples/customization).

 ## Benefits of Using the Ingress Controller with NGINX Plus